 We simply enjoyed the ambiance of the evening and chose to dine at the casual Packers Lounge & Oyster Bar which is a separate building facing the bay.
-We each chose the same thing to eat.....fish and chips and a salad.
+We each chose the same thing to eat which was a delicious fish and chips plus a salad.

-The rooms are nicely appointed and we awakened the next day refreshed and ready to go.
+The rooms were nicely appointed and we awakened the next day refreshed and ready to go.

 San Juan Islands Cruise

 It was a Tuesday morning when we boarded the Grayline Water Sightseeing tour of the San Juan Islands.
 It was so convenient for us since it departed right from the Inn at Semiahmoo.
 We left at 10:00am in the morning to return later that day at 6:30pm back to Semiahmoo.

 The weather cooperated giving us a nice clear day for sailing on the "Star of Semiahmoo."
 The ship was comfortable offering good views from inside the ship with wide windows or on top of the canopied deck with wide open spaces from which to walk around and take photos.

 There was a sound system and as we passed different islands we were kept informed as to what made each one special.